drenkas/orderflow/README.md

    docker-compose up -d bybit
    ```

-These services will continuously run, processing live trade data from their respective exchanges.

 ## How It Works

 ### Binance and Bybit Services

+These services run continuously, aggregating live trade data to construct Footprint candles through the following steps:

-1. Connect to exchange websockets for live trade data.
+1. Connect to exchange WebSockets to receive live trade data.
 2. Aggregate raw trades into 1-minute candles.
-3. Build higher timeframe candles from 1-minute candles.
+3. Construct higher timeframe candles from the 1-minute candles.
-4. Store processed data in TimescaleDB.
+4. Store the processed data in TimescaleDB.

-Key components:
-- `BinanceService`/`BybitService`: Main service handling websocket connections and data processing.
-- `OrderFlowAggregator`: Aggregates trades into candles.
-- `CandleQueue`: Manages the queue of candles to be persisted to the database.

 ## Binance Backfill